-Effective November 12, 2013, non-employee directors also receive stock option awards as follows:
+Non-employee directors also receive stock option awards as follows:

 - Annual Stock Option Awards.
 Non-employee directors receive an annual stock option award covering 10,000 shares of our common stock on the date of our annual meeting of shareholders, which is the grant date.
 These awards will have an exercise price equal to the fair market value of our common stock on the grant date, will vest quarterly over approximately one year from the grant date, and will expire on the tenth anniversary of the grant date, contingent upon the individual remaining a director of ImmunoGen during such period. - Off-Cycle Initial Awards.
 If a non-employee director is first elected to the Board other than at an annual meeting of shareholders, such non-employee director will receive a stock option award covering 10,000 shares of our common stock, pro-rated based on the number of whole months remaining between the first day of the month in which such grant date (which will be the date of their initial election to the Board) occurs and the first October 31 following the grant date.
 These awards will have an exercise price equal to the fair market value of our common stock on the date of grant, will generally vest quarterly over approximately the period from the grant date to the first November 1 following the date of grant, and will expire on the tenth anniversary of the grant date, contingent upon the individual remaining a director of ImmunoGen during such period.
+The above-described vesting schedules will be adjusted to reflect our moving the date of our annual meeting of shareholders to the month of June in connection with the change in our fiscal year-end to December 31, effective January 1, 2017.

 All unvested stock option awards granted to non-employee directors will automatically vest immediately as of the date of a change of control, as defined in the 2006 Plan.
+If the 2016 Plan is approved by shareholders at the meeting, stock options issued to non-employee directors after